ogajduse/plbmng/source/README.rst

         - filter servers based on their availability, location, software, hardware.
         - to add server which are not from PlanetLab network into plbmng database
         - copy file/files to multiple server/servers from plbmng database
+        - schedule jobs to run commands on remote servers
+        - manage jobs lifecycle

 Dependencies
 ------------
-        - Python 3.5 or higher
+        - Python 3.8 or higher
         - Dialog engine(TUI)
         - Python modules (all modules are available from pip):
                 - geocoder
                 - folium
-                - numpy
                 - vincent
-                - pandas
                 - paramiko
                 - pythondialog
+                - dynaconf
+                - loguru
+                - parallel-ssh
+                - pysftp

 Installation
 ------------